Limor-Raviv/Tutorial_Agent_Based_Models/README.md

 ## Technical Requirements

 To view the tutorial in the browser, just click on each notebook.
-For a more interactive experience in which you can fiddle with the code and run the simulations yourself, you can download the tutorial by clicking the green "Clone or Download" button at the top right of this page.
+For a more interactive experience in which you can fiddle with the code and run the simulations yourself, you can download the tutorial by clicking the green "Clone or Download" button at the top right of this page, and open it as a Jupyter Notebook.

 You'll need [Python](https://www.python.org/downloads/) and [Jupyter](http://jupyter.org) installed to run the notebooks yourself.
 We recommend using the [Anaconda](https://anaconda.org/anaconda/python) distribution of Python, which already includes everything you need including Jupyter.
+If you need any help with the installation process, you can check out these two tutorials: for installing Anaconda on [Windows](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444) or on a [Mac](https://medium.com/@GalarnykMichael/install-python-on-mac-anaconda-ccd9f2014072).
 We wrote the tutorial using Python 2.7, so it's probably better to use Python 2.7 to run the notebooks unless you understand the differences between Python versions 2.7 and 3.x.

+For instructions on how to open and use jupyter notebooks, see [this page](http://jupyter.readthedocs.io/en/latest/running.html).

 ## Notebooks
-If you already know Python, jumpy straight to Part Two.
+If you already know Python, jump straight to Part Two.

 ### Part One: